Web template delimiters: a chronology

 </html>

 The Smarty template engine was originally conceived by Monte Ohrt and rewritten and extended by Andrei Zmievski.
-I looked at version 1.0, which the project got to quickly.
+I looked at version 1.0, which the project got to within months.

 - Code: